 No need for late night panic: Court of Appeal decides that midnight e-filing is permissible

 22 December 2022.
-Published by Simon Hart, Partner, Head of Banking & Financial Markets Disputes
+Published by Simon Hart, Partner, Head of Commercial Disputes

 In Microsoft Ireland Operations Ltd v JJH Enterprises Ltd, the Court of Appeal recently considered the short, but important, procedural question of whether a document may be filed electronically at any time up to midnight on the date by which the document is due.
 Specifically, this concerned the impact of the Electronic Working Pilot Scheme introduced by Practice Direction (PD) 51O on the deadline for filing documents electronically.